 Can’t Hear Anyone In Valorant?
 Try these Solutions

-Valorant Players have been experiencing a lot of technical issues, including not being able to communicate properly via in-game voice chat.
-This has been the case for a long time, but recently, the reports about this voice bug in valorant have ramped up quite a bit.
-Below, we have compiled a list of the possible reasons which often lead to this issue in Valorant.
+Valorant players have been experiencing a lot of technical issues, including not being able to communicate properly via in-game voice chat.
+This has been the case for a long time, but recently, reports about this voice bug in Valorant have ramped up quite a bit.
+Below, we have compiled a list of the most common reasons that often lead to this issue in Valorant.

 Can’t Hear Anyone In Valorant – Valorant Voice Bug

-• In-Game Settings – Badly configured in-game Audio Settings in Valorant can cause the voice to lag, distort or not receive at all.
-This can be fixed by re-configuring some audio settings.
+• In-Game Settings – Incorrect in-game audio settings in Valorant can cause voice chat to lag, sound distorted, or not come through at all.
+This can usually be fixed by reconfiguring a few audio options.

-• Windows Input/Output Device Settings – Often, third-party audio configuration applications can change the Windows default Input/Out devices, leading to the Valorant voice bug.
+• Windows Input/Output Device Settings – Third-party audio apps can change Windows’ default input/output devices, which may lead to the Valorant voice bug.

-• Outdated Audio And Network Drivers – If you have outdated Network and Audio Drivers, it can prevent in-game voice chat from functioning properly.
+• Outdated Audio And Network Drivers – Old or faulty network and audio drivers can prevent in-game voice chat from working properly.

-• Outdated Operating System – Having not the latest stable build of your Windows can also cause this issue in many cases.
+• Outdated Operating System – Not running the latest stable build of Windows can also cause this issue.

-• Default Network DNS Server – Using the default Network DNS Server instead of a dedicated Google or Cloudflare can also be the culprit behind the voice bug in many games, including Valorant.
+• Default Network DNS Server – Using your ISP’s default DNS instead of Google or Cloudflare DNS can sometimes cause connection and voice chat issues in games like Valorant.

-• Windows Firewall – Windows Firewall can often flag Valorant as an unverified or potentially harmful application and restrict its access to the Internet, causing the in-game voice not to send or receive properly.
+• Windows Firewall – Windows Firewall may restrict Valorant or Vanguard from accessing the Internet, causing voice chat to fail to send or receive.

-Note: If you are from Pakistan specifically and are facing this issue, then it might not be from Riot’s end, as one user Zeshan Ramzan reached out to Riot Support and tried to inform them about the issue.
-In return, this is the statement he received from Riot’s official Support:
+Note: If you are in Pakistan and facing this issue, it may not be on Riot’s end.
+One user, Zeshan Ramzan, reached out to Riot Support about the issue and received the following reply:

 Valorant Voice Bug – Riot Support Reply